 Richard Strauss Four Last Songs

-Jean Sibelius Symphony No. 7 in C minor, op.
+Jean Sibelius Symphony No. 7 in C major, op.
 105

 * Transaction fee will be applied

 Australian soprano Eleanor Lyons is known for her versatility, deep musicality and fresh interpretations.